-Differential diagnoses include Dravet syndrome, Alpers syndrome, epilepsy and mental retardation limited to females (due to PCDH19 mutations), infectious or limbic encephalitis (e.g., with VGKC antibodies or NMDA receptor antibodies) and metabolic diseases (e.g., biotin-responsive basal ganglia disease, citrullinemia) (see these terms).
+Differential diagnoses include Dravet syndrome, Alpers syndrome, female restricted epilepsy with intellectual disability (due to PCDH19 mutations), infectious or limbic encephalitis (e.g., with VGKC antibodies or NMDA receptor antibodies) and metabolic diseases (e.g., biotin-responsive basal ganglia disease, citrullinemia) (see these terms).

 Patients with FIRES require immediate hospitalization.
 Antiepileptic drugs are given to treat seizures but are often ineffective.
 High-dose phenobarbital and clobazam are most likely to be effective.
 In severe cases, barbiturates (titrated to burst suppression) are the only treatment for refractory status epilepticus, however, treatment by inducing a prolonged burst-suppression coma has been asociated with a worse cognitive outcome.
 A ketogenic diet has been beneficial in some cases, especially if initiated early.